DiedrichsenLab/cerebellar_atlases/README.md

 ### Multi-domain task battery (MDTB) parcellation and contrasts: King et al. (2019)
 King et al. (2019) provided an extensive characterization of the functional organization of the cerebellum of 24 healthy, young participants.
-The contast are for for 47 task conditions, accounted for the activity caused by left hand, right hand, and eye movements.
-All contrast maps are relative to the mean activitiy across all tasks.
+The contrast are for for 47 task conditions, accounted for the activity caused by left hand, right hand, and eye movements.
+All contrast maps are relative to the mean activity across all tasks.
 The parcellation into 10 regions is defined from the task-evoked activity across all tasks.
 * atl-MDTB10:    MDTB parcellation into 10 regions
 * con-MDTB01LeftHandMovement:    Activity across tasks accounted for by left hand movements
 * con-MDTB02RightHandMovement:    Activity across tasks accounted for by right hand movements